bioSBM: a random graph model to integrate epigenomic data in chromatin structure prediction: Discussion and conclusions

 The predictive power of the model is another important contribution.
 By leveraging biochemical covariates, bioSBM can accurately predict chromatin contacts across different chromosomes and cell lines, comparing favorably with state-of-the-art polymer approaches~\cite{esposito_polymer_2022}.
-Notably, the model's robustness is highlighted by its performance on the HCT116 cell line, where the removal of the RAD21 covariate improved predictive accuracy, indicating that bioSBM can adapt to different chromatin environments and capture interactions under varying conditions, such as RAD21 depletion.
-Interestingly, bioSBM also compares favorably with recent deep-learning models.
-Many deep learning approaches predict Hi-C maps using only DNA sequence data as input features~\cite{fudenberg_predicting_2020,schwessinger_deepc_2020}, which limits their ability to capture cell-type specific variations.
-In contrast, bioSBM explicitly incorporates epigenetic features, making it more suited for cell-type-specific predictions.
-Additionally, bioSBM's predictive power is comparable to a recent deep learning model that does include epigenetic signals~\cite{yang_epiphany_2023}.
-However, deep learning models have a distinct advantage in terms of computational power, allowing them to predict Hi-C maps at higher resolutions and model small-scale perturbations, such as the effects of single nucleotide polymorphisms (SNPs)~\cite{fudenberg_predicting_2020}.
+Notably, the model's robustness is highlighted by its performance on the HCT116 RAD21-cell line, where the removal of the RAD21 input covariate improved predictive accuracy, indicating that bioSBM can adapt to different chromatin environments and capture interactions under varying conditions, such as RAD21 depletion.
+Interestingly, bioSBM also compares favorably with recent deep-learning models, though their objectives and designs differ.
+While some deep learning approaches rely solely on DNA sequence input~\cite{fudenberg_predicting_2020,schwessinger_deepc_2020}, limiting their ability to model cell-type specific variations, bioSBM explicitly integrates epigenetic features for this purpose.
+A recent model, Epiphany~\cite{yang_epiphany_2023}, also incorporated epigenomic data and reports predictive performance on held-out chromosomes in GM12878 that is in a similar range to what we observe for bioSBM.
+However, we note that a direct comparison is not straighforward, as Epiphany operates at a higher resolution and focuses on fine-scale perturbations.
+Additionally, its evaluation in other cell types is based on structural features such as insulation scores rather than whole-map correlation.

 While our model cannot operate at this fine-grained scale, it remains effective in predicting the effects of larger-scale manipulations such as the AID-induced RAD21 reported above.
+Despite these differences, both approaches highlight the value of integrating epigenomic information into 3D genome prediction models.
 Crucially, bioSBM stands out for its interpretability: every parameter has a clear probabilistic semantic, allowing their analysis to uncover a clear biological meaning.
 This makes bioSBM a valuable, flexible tool for studying chromatin organization in diverse cellular contexts.